 It's got an AWD and not a real 4WD.
 But based on these pictures, it appears that it can deal with light off-roading, though.

-Also, just like the Ford Bronco, the Bronco Sport comes with the Goes Over Any Type of Terrain or GOAT modes, which are selected via a knob.
+Also, just like the Ford Bronco for sale, the Bronco Sport comes with the Goes Over Any Type of Terrain or GOAT modes, which are selected via a knob.
 These modes include sand, slippery, eco, normal, and sport.
 The GOAT is available on all variants, while rocks and mud are added to the higher trim levels.
 Apart from that, the First Edition as well as the Badlands are given a more robust suspension system with beefier shocks, a smaller sway bar for flexibility, and larger tires.

 The Ford Bronco Sport’s interior and onboard tech